ansible/community-docs/integration_tests_quick_start_guide.rst

 Integration tests are functional tests of modules and plugins.
 We will use the word ``module`` throughout the document implying both modules and plugins.

 With this kind of tests, we check if a module as a whole satisfies its functional requirements.
-Simply put, we check that features work and work as expected.
-In other words, users will get the outcome described in the module's documentation.
+Simply put, we check that features work as expected and users will get the outcome described in the module's documentation.

 We check modules with playbooks that invoke those modules.
 We pass standalone parameters and their combinations, and check what the module reports with the ``assert`` module and the actual state of the system after each task.